 Young boys don’t need or want much from life except a good adventure from time to time.
-Petaluma, California is about 40 miles north of San Francisco, between the Sonoma Mountains and many unnamed rolling hills to the west around clusters of creeks that join to become the Petaluma River which provided enough commerce for local businesses to thrive, but not much in the way of adventure, so, we pretty much had to make our own.
+Petaluma, California is about 40 miles north of San Francisco, and not natively provide much in the way of adventure, so we pretty much had to make our own.

 On a clear summer day, with fresh images from the old 12 O’clock High TV series in my head, I fleshed out and executed a brilliant idea for some serious fun.
-I collected the normal suspects that included: Mike Stoffel and his younger brother, Jimmy, Rick Van Bebber, Bill Lee and a few others and grabbed the needed supplies:
+I collected the normal suspects including: Mike Stoffel and his brother, Jimmy, Rick Van Bebber, Bill Lee and a few others and grabbed the needed supplies:

 - a big piece of construction paper,